 As well as the main benefit of protecting your health, and potentially saving your life, travel vaccines are a good idea for many other reasons.
 If you find yourself ill in a foreign country, it is likely to cost you a lot of money to get the healthcare you will require.
 The peace of mind that knowing you are protected can give should not be understated.
 What is more, getting sick far from home would be a very unpleasant experience and would most certainly ruin your trip.
 So the benefits of getting your travel vaccines sorted are myriad.

 Your travel vaccine requirements will vary depending on the details of your trip.
 Each country has different health conditions, so it is best to talk to a medical professional who will be able to ensure you are properly protected.
 Some vaccines are compulsory for certain countries, so don’t risk being prevented from travelling by not fulfilling the necessary requirements.
 You will receive an International Certificate of Vaccination to prove which vaccines you have had.

-The recent pandemic has introduced new health complications for travellers.
-The new Digital Covid Certificate (DCC) is a document for travel originating within the EU / EEA which shows if you are vaccinated against COVID-19, whether you have had the disease, and if you have had a negative RT-PCR test within the 72 hours before travelling.
-The requirements of entry for different countries are changing frequently, so you will need to check for travel advice from the Department of Foreign Affairs to see if having the DCC is necessary for your destination.
+The pandemic introduced new health complications for travellers.
+The requirements of entry for different countries change frequently, so you will need to check for travel advice from the Department of Foreign Affairs to see if having the Digital COVID Certificate is necessary for your destination.

 Perhaps the most common diseases, that most travellers will need vaccinations against, are hepatitis A and B, and diarrhoea.
 Other potential vaccinations could include yellow fever and diphtheria.
 Your need for some vaccinations will be based on the requirements of your destination and the risk in certain areas, but medical professionals will also take into account your own health and any conditions you may have, when considering which vaccinations you will need.